 we can conclude by applying Lemma \ref{lem:norm_vector_ort} to the last term. \end{proof}

-In the following we are going to make use of the lemma which states the exponential decay of the ground state of the hydrogen atom reformulated for our setting.
-Here $\chi_y \in C^{\infty}_0(\mathbb{R}^3)$ is a smooth, radial characteristic function, with
+In the following we are going to make use of the exponential decay of the ground state of the hydrogen atom reformulated in the next lemma to exploit the dependence on the parameters for our setting.
+We introduce $\zeta_y \in C^{\infty}_0(\mathbb{R}^3)$, a smooth, radial characteristic function, with

-which localizes the electron in a neighborhood of the origin strictly smaller than the distance from the wall. \begin{lem} There exists $C >0$ such that the following holds, for any $L>1$,
+which localizes the electron in a neighborhood of the origin strictly smaller than the distance from the wall. \begin{lemma} There exists $C >0$ such that the following holds, for any $L>1$,

-\end{lem} The proof is a straightforward direct calculation of the norm.
+\end{lemma} The proof is a straightforward direct calculation of the norm.
 Localizing in a neighborhood of zero we can consider the Taylor expansion of the potential $\alpha V_y$:

-where $f_{odd}$ is an odd function in $x$ such that $|f_{odd}(x)|\leq C |x|^3$.
+where $f_{\text{odd}}$ is an odd function in $x$ such that $|f_{\text{odd}}(x)|\leq C |x|^3$.
 A direct consequence is that, for the Coulomb potential of interaction with the wall we have the estimate, recalling that $y = L \alpha^{-1}$,

 where for the localized part we used \eqref{eq:taylor_potential}, while for the complementary part we used Lemma \ref{lem:gs_hyd_decay}, \eqref{eq:V<_prop} and \eqref{eq:V>_prop}, the last one giving

 We are now ready to prove Theorem \ref{thm:upper_bound}.